eliasbuchwald/-reddit/Cron-jobs.md

 ## ~/reddit/scripts/update_reddits.sh

 Updates the list of subreddits.
 In the open source code, subreddits are ordered by number of subscribers.
 This script must be run to have new subreddits show up in the `/reddits` listing or the top bar.

+## ~/reddit/scripts/update_sr_names.sh

+Builds an index of subreddit names for use in the subreddit selection box on the submission page.